We have a couple of openings for Fall and Winter 2024/2025!

 We are currently looking for highly motivated students and postdoctoral researchers who enjoy working in a collaborative environment to join our group starting in January, May, or September.
 We welcome researchers with backgrounds in materials science, mechanical engineering, physics, electrical engineering, and related fields, particularly in physical metallurgy, mechanics, and instrumental design.
 Current openings (with full scholarships) are listed below:

-Mechanical and thermal stability of nanostructured high-entropy alloys
+Mechanical behavior and thermal stability of nanostructured materials

 In-situ mechanical testing at small scales and in extreme conditions

-3D printing of titanium and magnesium alloys for aerospace and biomedical applications
+3D printing of metallic alloys for aerospace and biomedical applications

 Instrumental design for a laser 3D printing system